New Medium Helicopter: Programme launch

-The MOD published a contract notice on 18 May 2022, officially commencing the competition and confirming the intention to acquire up to 44 aircraft.
-The contact would also include air and ground crew training as well as in-service technical support and maintenance.
-The contract would now be worth between £900 million and £1.2 billion.
+In May 2022, the MOD published a contract notice, officially commencing the competition and confirming the intention to acquire up to 44 aircraft.
+The contact included air and ground crew training as well as in-service technical support and maintenance.
+The contract was worth between £900 million and £1.2 billion.
 Although no contract start date was indicated, it is specified as running for seven years from the date of award.
 Invitations to tender were expected to be issued by the MOD by 30 September 2022.

 In October 2022, the MOD selected four contenders to progress to the next stage, Airbus offering the H175M, Boeing with an undisclosed aircraft, Leonardo offering the AW149 and Lockheed Martin offering the S-70 Blackhawk.
 Other contenders which were suggested as potential bids were the AceHawk Aerospace ML-70 (a variant of the Blackhawk); the H160M Guepard and H225M Caracal by Airbus Helicopters; the UH-1Y Venom and 525 Relentless by Bell; the Bell Boeing V-22 Osprey; and the NHIndustries NH90.

 Bell and AceHawk Aerospace did not pass the pre-qualification questionnaire.
-Boeing confirmed in March 2023 that rather than offering its own aircraft, which it was anticipated would have been the MH-139 Grey Wolf, it would be partnering with Airbus on the H175M bid.
+In March 2023, Boeing confirmed that rather than offering its own aircraft, which it was anticipated would have been the MH-139 Grey Wolf, it would be partnering with Airbus on the H175M bid.

 In July 2023, the defence media reported that the number of aircraft to be acquired had been reduced to a maximum of 35.
-However, the MOD denied it had reduced the quantity under consideration, stating "There has been no change to the advertised requirement in the New Medium Helicopter contract notice that was published in May 2022."
+The MOD denied it had reduced the quantity under consideration, stating "There has been no change to the advertised requirement in the New Medium Helicopter contract notice that was published in May 2022."
 The MOD added that "the second half of the competition will be launched later [in 2023]."